Maic Sema: Career

 2014–15 season.
 He was most recently trialing with Blackburn Rovers, appearing in a friendly match against Tranmere Rovers, in which his team won 2–0.

-In March 2018, Maic Sema joined GIF Sundsvall in Allsvenskan.
+In March 2018, Sema joined GIF Sundsvall in Allsvenskan.

 In August 2019, Maic Sema joined the main club of his home town, IFK Norrköping.

 Personal life

 Sema was born in Sweden to Congolese parents, his brother Ken Sema is also a footballer.